 Φάβα – Fáva

 Creamy and super tasty split pea puree, cooked with olive oil, garlic, onion, and lemon.
 Fava is a Greek hummus, perfect to eat with some bread or pita.
-Originally, this recipe is made with fava beans from Santorini.
-The volcanic soil on this island gives extra sweetness to the beans that are produced.
+Originally this recipe is made with fava beans from Santorini.
+Here, the volcanic soil on the island gives extra sweetness to the beans that are produced.
 However, today fava is cooked all throughout Greece and available in almost every Greek tavern.

 Σαλατα ντομάτα – salata tomata